bitwisebones/GameOff2022/design/plans.md

 # Notes

 ## Places in the town of Cheeseshire
-- Thomas Manor / Cheesery
+- The Manor / Cheesery
 - Town Square
     - Inn (Milk & Honey Tavern and Inn)
     - Tailor Shop (Huges' Haberdashery)